GuillaumeDD/dialign/README.md

 | SL_S       |  Average length in tokens of the self-repetitions from S. | Stability |
 | SLMAX_S    |  Maximum length in token of the self-repetitions from S. | Stability |

-### Synthetic Presentation of the provided Measures
+### Synthetic Presentation of the Provided Measures
 | Aspect      | Speaker-independent Measures (*) | Speaker-dependent Measures (**) |
 | :---:       | :---:                            | :---:                           |
 | Variety     | EV                               |  SEV_S                          |